TheoGil/legendary-couscous/README.md

 Omnipollo's beers are known for their funky, bold and hype style.
 Building a design around those traits give me a good opportunity to have fun with the animations.

+About the repo name, Github suggested that name for the repo and I thought it was fun.

 ## Online version

 [https://theogil.github.io/legendary-couscous/](https://theogil.github.io/legendary-couscous/)